Muslim Forklift Operator Sues English Company For Having to “Handle” Alcohol

 For the full story, click here.

-2 Responses to “Muslim Forklift Operator Sues English Company For Having to “Handle” Alcohol”
+2 thoughts on “Muslim Forklift Operator Sues English Company For Having to “Handle” Alcohol”

 Whether it’s a valid claim- he could be being oversensitive or exagerating- remains to be seen.
 It will cause trouble if he was treated agressively as he would deserve to win for that, because the subtlety will be lost and TESCO will look like they’ve been awarded damages for making a Muslim move alcohol.